Protective equipment in gridiron football: Helmet

-The professional football helmet consists of several distinct parts: the shell, jaw pads and abdomen bladders, face mask, chin strap, and mouth guard.
+A professional football helmet consists of several distinct parts: the shell, jaw pads and abdomen bladders, face mask, chin strap, and mouth guard.
 The shell is constructed of hard plastic with thick padding on the inside, a face mask made of two or more metal bars (usually two spaced far apart and a third close to the middle), and a chinstrap used to secure the helmet.
 Helmets are a requirement at all levels of organized football, except for non-tackle variations such as flag football.
 Although they are protective, players can and do still suffer head injuries such as concussion.

 Football helmets bear the logo of the team and the team colors.
 By the mid-1980s, the football helmet had become a complex, highly engineered piece of equipment.
 The inside of the helmets was lined with foam padding and plastic pods, or an inflatable layer designed to absorb the shock of impact and create as tight as fit as possible.
 In 1995. the football helmet went high-tech, when a new rule permitted quarterbacks to have a radio transmitter in their helmets, making it possible for a team’s coach to call in plays without the need for elaborate sideline semaphore.

 There are several styles of face masks and chin straps available.
 The selection is left to the player, with quarterbacks generally selecting more open masks with maximum visibility.
 Each position has a different type of face mask to balance protection and visibility.
 There are at least 15 different facemask styles.
 New design for the helmet includes an integrated faceguard featuring shock absorbing "Energy Wedges" that reduce the force of impacts to the faceguard.